artclarke/humble-video/README.md

 ## Windows Build Notes
 Don't do it.
 It's not supported.
 Instead you have to cross-compile for Windows from a Linux box.
 Sorry.

+# Steps Required To Release.

+Release is a long process.
+The builds take hours on a 2012 MacBook Pro.
+You really want to be highly confident before you kick it off.

+That said, I've attempted to automate as much of it as possible.
+The biggest challenge is patience.

+All steps should be done from a OS X machine, and we'll build the other binaries in the Vagrant VM running on that OS X machine.

+1. Start a git flow release

+    git flow release start v<version-number>

+2. Publish that release branch

+    git push origin release/v<version-number>

+3. **Checkout a branch new copy of the repository -- no cheating**

+    git clone git@github.com:artclarke/humble-video.git humble-video-v<version-number>

+4. Start up the VM that will build the linux/windows stuff.

+    cd humble-video-v<version-number>
+    vagrant up

+5. Wait a long time for it to download and provision itself (can be safely done in parallel with 6).

+6. Do a full Mac build and test (can be safely done in parallel with 5).
+Note that we have to build the native code 4 times for each operating system (x86_64 and i686 versions / debug and release versions), so this takes a long time.

+    mvn install 2>&1 | tee mvn.out

+7. If both 5 and 6 completed successfully, build and run on Linux.
+This is the longest single step -- takes about 3 hours on my MacBook pro.
+Grab coffee.

+    vagrant ssh --command "cd /vagrant && mvn install 2>&1 | tee mvn-linux.out"

+8. If successful, you now have binaries for all supported OSes staged in the humble-video-stage directory.
+Well done.
+Now let's dest deploying a snapshot.

+    mvn -P\!build,deploy deply 2>&1 | tee mvn.out

+9. If successful, it's time to PEG the snapshots to a specific release.
+Now things get hairy.

+    cd humble-video-parent && mvn -Pdeploy versions:set -DnewVersion=<version-number>

+10. Now, rebuild all Java Source
+    (cd humble-video-noarch && mvn clean)

+Steps remaining:
+ - remove the snapshot
+   - use the maven releases plugin.
+Don't forget the -parent/pom.xml dependencies.
+     - if just removing -snapshot, native code does not need to be rebuilt.
+     - do confirm humble-video-stage/../pom.xml has the -SNAPSHOT removed after the releases plugin
+   - Do re-run the build from the top though (even if it doesn't rebuild native code)

+   - After testing, deploy to staging and review in OSS.

+ - Upgrade develop to next version
+   - Don't forget -captive/../configure.ac, -native/../configure.ac and parent/pom.xml dependencies
+   - Don't forget autorecon

 Enjoy!

 - Art